kapil615/GhostPass/README.md

 5. **Click Generate** to create your obfuscated string
 6. **Copy to clipboard** and use wherever needed

-## 💻 Installation as PWA

-1. Open GhostPass in a supported browser (Chrome, Edge, Firefox, Safari)
-2. Look for the "Install" button in the address bar
-3. Click to install as a standalone app
-4. Access from your desktop/home screen like any other app

 ## 🔒 Privacy & Security

 - **No network requests** - everything runs locally in your browser